mohnkhan/Conversational-Search/README.md

 ## Usage

-Simply type your question in the input box and press Enter.
+Simply type your question in the input box, attach an image, or use voice input to start a conversation.
 The assistant will provide a grounded answer.
 Use the toolbar or markdown syntax to format your message.
 Your most recent searches are displayed on the initial chat screen, allowing you to click and re-run them instantly.

 -   **Deep Research:** For more complex queries, click the **sparkles icon** ✨ in the input bar to activate Deep Research mode.
 This will use the more powerful Gemini 2.5 Pro model for your next message to provide a more comprehensive response.
--   **Productivity & Customization:** Access the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, and more.
+-   **Productivity & Customization:** Access the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, Chat Export, and more.

 ### Special Commands